wting/exifrenamer/README.md

 The utility reads the EXIF timestamp from the image file and then moves it to a destination directory based on that data.

-Requires python v2.6+ and supports Linux and Cygwin bash shells.

 ## Usage Examples

 Example command to move files from one folder to another: